rebekah-zhou/SENG-LIVE-011022-phase-2/03_state_and_events/README.md

 }
 ```

-`setState` can take an value OR a function as its first argument.
+`setState` can take a value OR a function as its first argument.
 Since
 [updates to state and props may be asynchronous](https://reactjs.org/docs/hooks-reference.html#functional-updates),
 you should use the function version of `setState` when you intend to use the
 previous state or props values when writing the new state values.